Can someone with autism have theory of mind?

 Theory of Mind (ToM) is one of the most relevant concepts in the field of social cognition, particularly in the case of Autism Spectrum Disorders (ASD).
 Literature showing that individuals with ASD display deficits in ToM is extensive and robust.

-What does the theory of mind have to do with autism?
+What does theory of mind mean in autism?

 What is wrong with theory of mind?